poterba/movesic/movesic/database/README.md

     _ENUM.drop(op.get_bind(), checkfirst=True)
 ```

-Fortunately, I've already included this approach into [`mako template`](migrations/script.py.mako), so all you have to do is add new enums to `_ENUMS` list.
+Lucky for you, I've already included this approach into [`mako template`](migrations/script.py.mako), so all you have to do is add new enums to `_ENUMS` list.
+Enjoy!